ekozat/ekozat/README.md

 - 👋 Hi, I’m @ekozat!
-I'm a female software engineering student going into my third year at the University of Guelph.
+I'm a female software engineering student going into my fourth year at the University of Guelph.
 - 👀 I’m interested in front-end and/or back-end development.
 - 🌱 I’m currently looking for a position in the IT field to broaden my range of skills.
 - 📫 emily.kozat@gmail.com; 647-287-4405